Norman R. Bowen

 He then worked for a short time in the Navy Department, editing Navy publications, until he was accepted to the Graduate School of Journalism at Columbia University, the prestigious program founded by Joseph Pulitzer.
 He graduated with a Master’s degree in Journalism from Columbia in 1947.

 Bowen received several job offers immediately after he finished his degree at Columbia, and he accepted a job offer at the Spokane Spokesman-Review.
 He worked for the newspaper from 1947-1949.
 Their first daughter, Donna Lee, was born in September of 1947.
 In October 1949, Bowen and his family moved to Salt Lake City, Utah, and he began work at the Deseret News.
 By 1957, he was the city editor of the newspaper, and was the father of two more children: Mary Karen and Norman Cacey.
 By 1962 he had yet two more: John and Kristen.
 He held his editor position until 1967, when he was called to be a mission president for The Church of Jesus Christ of Latter-Day Saints in Washington D.C.
 Upon returning from Washington D.C., he began working for the LDS Church Information program, where he worked until his retirement in 1985.

-Bowen taught courses in journalism at both the University of Utah and Brigham Young University while working as city editor of the Deseret News.
-During this time, he also assisted the well known radio and TV newsman, Lowell Thomas, in writing an autobiography: “Lowell Thomas, the Stranger Everyone Knows,” which was published by Doubleday.
+During his time at the Deseret News, he also assisted the well known radio and TV newsman Lowell Thomas in writing an autobiography: Lowell Thomas, the Stranger Everyone Knows, which was published by Doubleday.

-- The Norman Ralph Bowen Family: Book XI of The Family of Cacey Potter Bowen, Jr.
+- The Norman Ralph Bowen Family: Book XI of The Family of Cacey Potter Bowen, Jr. (unpublished family history)